lsc-hubs/rwanda-hub/docs/glossary.md

 ph: a scale for measuring the acidity of a solution

-qgis: a desktop application to vizualise and analyse various types of spatial data. [website](https://www.qgis.org)
+Qgis: a desktop application to vizualise and analyse various types of spatial data. [website](https://www.qgis.org)